awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClientProtocol.md

 func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)
 ```

-### listUsers(input:​completion:​)
+### listUsers(input:completion:)

 Lists the users that belong to the specified Amazon Chime account.
-You can specify an email
-address to list only the user that the email address belongs to.
+You can specify an email address to list only the user that the email address belongs to.

 ``` swift
 func listUsers(input: ListUsersInput, completion: @escaping (ClientRuntime.SdkResult<ListUsersOutputResponse, ListUsersOutputError>) -> Void)
 ```

-### listVoiceConnectorGroups(input:​completion:​)
+### listVoiceConnectorGroups(input:completion:)

 Lists the Amazon Chime Voice Connector groups for the administrator's AWS account.